danielddemissie/pr-desc-cli/README.md

 [Short, clear title summarizing the change in under 10 words.]

----

 ## Summary of Changes

 [Provide a concise, high-level overview of what this pull request does.
 Focus on the end result, not implementation details.]

----

 ## What Was Changed

 [List the specific code modifications, features added, bugs fixed, or files updated.
 Use bullet points for clarity.]

----

 ## Why This Change Was Made

 [Explain the reason for the change.
 Include the problem it solves, any related issues, or context from previous work.]

----

 ## Technical Details

 [Include implementation details, relevant algorithms, dependencies, database changes, environment variables, or API modifications.]

----

-## How to Test

-1. Checkout this branch.
-2. Run `npm install` and `npm run dev`.
-3. Navigate to **[feature/page/URL]**.
-4. Perform **[specific actions]**.
-5. Verify **[expected behavior/results]**.

-`[It's recommended if you manually update this section to your specific project]`

----

 ## Breaking Changes

 [List any breaking changes or write `None`.
 Include migration instructions if applicable.]
 ```

 The AI will analyze the git changes and attempt to fill the sections of your custom template.
-You can guide the AI by adding comments like `AI will fill this section` within your template.

 This provides a powerful way to standardize your team's PRs while still leveraging AI for content generation.

 ## Available Providers & Models